logicalgroove/gptcli/README.md

 `gptcli "Create a rake task with namespace pmo123 and name Remove all tags", "pmo123.rake"`

+The first parameter is the prompts, the second is the file name where the result is stored.

+If the filename is not provided, it will be saved in `gpt_output-2023-03-07_17:05:43.txt`

 ## Contributing

 Contributions are welcome!
 If you have any feature requests or bug reports, please submit an issue or a pull request.